kariyum/work-bridge/documentation/Kanban.md

 - [ ] update websocket messages implementation
 - [ ] deleting a project must delete a task!
 - [ ] remove accessing writeable store in the +layout.ts page /
+- [ ] upon logging in route the user to home page

 ## doing